Sunday, August 30, 2015

 Add as much mayo as you like to this recipe.

-Okay to substitute grated onion with dried onion salt or teaspoon of powdered onion.
+Okay to substitute grated onion with dried onion salt or a teaspoon of powdered onion.

 To see other Hawaii Travelogue blog posts with video, photos, text & GIFs, just click on any link below: